CoreTech7704/newsapp/README.md

 ✅ Accessibility: 90%+

-⚠️ Performance: ~65–70% (pending Bootstrap optimization)
+⚠️ Performance: ~65–70% (Need Bootstrap optimization)

 A future TailwindCSS-powered version is in progress with better Lighthouse scores and reduced bundle size which will improve performace.